Power of Mana

 In October 2021 I was returning from my final vacation before my forced retirement from my beloved diplomatic posting to Ukraine.

-I tell the story of how I was returning to my diplomatic posting in Ukraine in November 2021, just before the full-scale invasion, and how I came to the town of Maine in eastern France.
-I kept on going through different M-N-sounding towns around there.
-Out of that, I discovered, actually, that there is this great community of Indo-Europeans called the Menapii, for whom the Manche is named, which is what the English call the “English Channel.”
+Out of that journey, I discovered, actually, that there is this great community of Indo-Europeans called the Menapii, for whom the Manche is named, which is what the English call the “English Channel.”
 The French call it the Manche, because the Menapii ruled out of Cassels, which is this amazing hilltop town.
 It's on a mound, and it's beside another mound in eastern France.
 Out of that journey and out of that realisation that there's something going on, something M-N- going on in this area - We've got Mons (which is in today's Belgium).
 We've got Maine.
 Amiens.
 We've got lots of different places names that have M-N immanent within them.
 A phenomenon which I'd also noted elsewhere.
-Since then, I've discovered, there's thousands of place names in Ireland, including Fermanagh, which is a northern county, Monaghan.
-Loch Ghormain (Wexford).
-Kil Mhaintin (Wicklow) and these names also came from the Menapii colonisers, who colonized Ireland and around the coast of England around 100 or 200 AD in the Common Era.

 The Menapii themselves were just yet another community of Indo-Europeans.
-Of the thousands of Indo-European communities between Ireland and India, who all grew out of a relatively small community, of Indo-Europeans called the Yamnaya, the Yamna, who lived in southern Ukraine from at least 4100 BCE.
+Of the thousands of Indo-European communities between Ireland and India, who all grew out of a relatively small community, of Indo-Europeans called the Yamna, who lived in southern Ukraine from at least 4100 BCE.
 Today all of the living Indo-European languages which we speak between Ireland and India emanated from this community of Yamna in southern Ukraine.
 But I didn't know any of this then.
 I was just looking for why is this M-N-sound ubiquitous.

 So I had this notion that I could try and find an answer to why M-N- was occurring in so many place names.
 Finding Manuland is about telling you the answers I've found.

 So in 1947, it was assumed that the Germanic “man” within “Mannus” stems came from Sanskrit (which is an ancient Indian language, not the most ancient that we have which is Vedic).
 It's an ancient Indian language.
 So there, and actually in Germanic, if you put into Google Translate “Indo-European,” up until very recently it used to translate “Indo-European” into “Indogermanisch” (nice to see an M-N- sound recurring in that now archaic name for the world’s largest language family!).
 When these artefacts became solidified in the German language...
 The idea of Indo-European languages was quite basic compared to what we know about today.
-Particularly since 2015, when the first definitive paper using ancient genetics, the examination of ancient DNA, was published in humanity's preeminent scientific journal, Nature.

 Since then, we understand a lot more about the Indo-European languages and where it came from, who spoke it and the meanings.
 As far as I'm aware, I'm the first person to trace this M-N- sound, which is ubiquitous in every Indo-European language, every part of the tree living Indo-European languages.